 For me, 1.4 litres is the perfect size for a household of two and Elizabeth Martin from Healthy But Smart agrees.
 This was the review that convinced me to buy the E310 and it’s really thorough and helpful*.
 I’m especially pleased with the container size because it means that I don’t have to buy any additional bowls, cups or adapters.
 While I liked that the Nutribullet came with an array of different cups and lids, finding a place to store them all was a pain.
 The only accessory I store for the E310 is the tamper.

 The E310 sits on my countertop underneath a cupboard, which it clears by a few centimetres.
 It’s 46cm (18”) tall and before it arrived I wasn’t 100% sure that it would fit but it’s fine.
 The footprint is considerably larger than my compact Nutribullet and because the base is heavy it’s not as easy to tuck away to the back of the countertop when I’m done blending.
 It doesn’t bother me as the blender lives next to some other gadgets so I don’t use that space for chopping or food prep.

 *The Healthy But Smart review states that the containers can’t be upgraded for the E310 but I contacted Vitamix to double check and they told me that the E310 is a Classic C-Series model so the C-Series containers are compatible, specifically “the 64 ounce classic (2 litre), the 48 ounce (1.4 litre), the 32 ounce (wet and dry, 0.9 litres), the Aer Disc, and the Personal Cup Adapter”.

 A cheaper, utilitarian model

 The E310 is at the lower end of the price scale for a Vitamix blender because it has zero bells and whistles and is as basic as a Vitamix gets.
 There’s no power switch on the side, no presets, no timer, no SELF-DETECT™, no wireless connectivity - just an on/off toggle, a pulse toggle and a speed dial.
-I’m absolutely fine with this as it makes the blender incredibly easy to use; just flip the switch, dial up the speed, blend, turn off, done.
+I don't mind this at all as it makes the blender incredibly easy to use; just flip the switch, dial up the speed, blend, turn off, done.